 The complaint must:

 Improper or incomplete submissions may be returned and/or delayed.
-If the complaint does not meet the above requirements, the Executive Director, with assistance from the Ethics Committee, will follow up with the complainant to help them provide the necessary information.
+If the complaint does not meet the above requirements, the Executive Director, with assistance from the Ethics Committee, will follow up with the complainant to obtain the necessary Information.

 Step 2: Response to Complaint